Using digraphs to compute determinant, permanent and Drazin inverse of circulant matrices with two parameters: Acknowledgment

 \section{Acknowledgment}

 Even though the text does not reflect it, we carry on many numerical experiments on \cite{sagemath}.
 They gives us the insight for this paper.

-Funding: This work was partially supported by the Universidad Nacional de San Luis, grant PROICO 03-0918, and MATH AmSud, grant 18-MATH-01.
+Funding: This work was partially supported by Universidad Nacional de San Luis, grant PROICO 03-0918, MATH AmSud, grant 21-MATH-05, and Agencia I+D+I grant PICT 2020-00549.
 Denis Videla was partially supported by CONICET and SECyT-UNC.
-Andr\'es M. Encinas has been partially supported by Comisi\'{o}n Interministerial de Ciencia y Tecnolog\'{\i}a under project MTM2017-85996-R.
+Andr\'es M. Encinas has been partially supported by Comisi\'{o}n Interministerial de Ciencia y Tecnolog\'{\i}a, grant MTM2017-85996-R.